pantareijs/docs/contents/directives.md

 ## Property

 The property directive allows you to bind an element's property with a data property.
-Attribute directives have the `prop.` prefix.
+A property directive attribute starts with the `prop.` prefix.

 ### Example